Sand, salt, volcanoes add to EU clean air challenge

 Out of 42 instances, where the levels in Spain were reported above legal limits, 18 were caused by natural pollution, said the report, which is the first European study of its kind.

-The Observatory of Sustainability, an independent organisation in Spain, said proximity to the Sahara made the Iberian peninsula especially vulnerable.
+The Observatory of Sustainability, an independent organization in Spain, said proximity to the Sahara made the Iberian peninsula especially vulnerable.

 "This will get worse by desertification caused by climate change in the peninsula, converting this topic to a very important issue in Spain," the group said in a statement.